-In September 2016, I traveled to Uluru in central Australia to offer this ceremony for several loved ones who had passed over during the last couple of years or so.
+Once, in springtime, I traveled to Uluru in central Australia to offer this ceremony for several loved ones who had passed over during the last couple of years or so.
 I wasn't sure where or how to do it but prayed to be guided.
 I was led to a very powerful pond at the foot of the great Mother rock, Uluru .. it was swarming with hundreds of dancing dragonflies... this was my sign!!!

 I made a prayer stick, and held it to my heart and said my prayers and gave thanks for the gifts these beautiful souls have given me during their lifetime.
 Then I tossed it into the pond to release the spirit.
 A friend joined me with her own prayer stick.
 The two sticks bobbed next to each other, acknowledging that we had prayed for the same people.. then the little dragonflies all sat on the sticks as they floated across the pond into the dark shadows.
 They shimmered like little rainbow dancers in the afternoon desert sun.. it was magical!